kamilkhanlab/ConvexSampling.jl/README.md

 # convex-sampling

 In [our recent paper](https://doi.org/10.1016/j.compchemeng.2021.107413), we presented a new approach for generating a guaranteed affine underestimator for a black-box convex function on a box domain, by tractable derivative-free sampling.
-The `SamplingUnderestimators` module in [SamplingUnderestimators.jl](src/SamplingUnderestimators.jl) provides an implementation in Julia of this approach, along with an experimental new approach that uses fewer samples.
+In this repository, the `SamplingUnderestimators` module in [SamplingUnderestimators.jl](src/SamplingUnderestimators.jl) provides a Julia implementation  of our new sampling approach, along with an experimental approach that uses fewer samples.

-This implementation depends on the external package Plots.jl.
+This implementation uses `Plots.jl` to generate plots.
 Tested in Julia v.1.7.
+Primarily written by Maha Chaudhry.

 ## Method outline

 Suppose we have a convex function `f` of `n` variables, defined on a box domain `X = [xL, xU]`.
-Our [new underestimating approach](https://doi.org/10.1016/j.compchemeng.2021.107413) samples `f` at `(2n+1)` domain points: the midpoint of `X`, and perturbations of this midpoint in each positive/negative coordinate direction.
+Our [new underestimating approach](https://doi.org/10.1016/j.compchemeng.2021.107413) samples `f` at `2n+1` domain points: the midpoint of `X`, and perturbations of this midpoint in each positive/negative coordinate direction.
 These sampled values are then tractably assembled using new finite difference formulas to yield guaranteed affine underestimators and guaranteed lower bounds for `f` on `X`.
 These underestimators are guaranteed by convex analysis theory; roughly, the sampled information is sufficient to infer a compact polyhedral set that encloses all subgradients of `f` at the midpoint of `X`.
 Using this information, we can deduce the "worst-case" convex functions that are consistent with the sampled data.

 As in our paper, this implementation also allows for absolute error in evaluating `f`, and for off-center sampling stencils.
 When `n=1`, we additionally exploit the fact that each domain point is collinear with all three sampled points.

-An experimental new procedure is also implemented, requiring `(n+2)` samples instead of `(2n+1)` samples.
+An experimental new procedure is also implemented, requiring `n+2` samples instead of `2n+1` samples.

 ## Exported functions